George-lewis/Marshall/README.md

     age: int = 0
 ```

-Then you can mutually compatible types in both languages
+Then you HAVE mutually compatible types in both languages

+So you can dump data with either, and load it with either

 ### Why would I want this?